-T cell signaling involving ITK is required in the development of T cells within the thymus, where ITK regulates the production of various T cell subsets and functions.
+T cell signaling involving ITK is required in the development of many T cell lymphomas.
 The ITK cell signaling pathway is similar to the signaling that occurs in B cells, which is mediated by a homologous enzyme known as BTK, the target of ibrutinib, an approved treatment for patients with B cell lymphomas and leukemias.
-We believe that inhibiting ITK in malignant T cells may be of therapeutic benefit in patients with T cell leukemias and lymphomas, analogous to the effects of ibrutinib on B cell lymphomas and leukemias.
 ITK is expressed in many T cell lymphomas, including peripheral T cell lymphoma ("PTCL"), angioimmunoblastic T cell lymphoma ("AITL"), cutaneous T cell lymphomas ("CTCL"), anaplastic large cell lymphomas ("ALCL"), natural killer T cell lymphomas ("NKTCL") and other T cell malignancies.

-In ITK genetic knockout mice, which completely lack expression of ITK, T cells exhibit defects in T helper cell differentiation and cytokine secretion but retain the ability to differentiate into cytotoxic T cells that secrete IL 2 and interferon gamma ("IFNg"), which are the cells responsible for tumor rejection.
+In ITK genetic knockout mice, which completely lack expression of ITK, T cells exhibit defects in T helper cell differentiation and cytokine secretion but retain the ability to differentiate into cytotoxic T cells that secrete IL-2 and interferon gamma ("IFNg"), which are the cells responsible for tumor rejection.
 We believe that skewing T helper cell differentiation to favor cytotoxic T cells, known as Th1 skewing, may be beneficial in treating T cell lymphomas and many other types of cancer.
-ITK deficient mice also demonstrate a reduction in Th2 cells, which are the cells often responsible for autoimmunity and allergy.
+Mice with genetic knock-out of ITK also demonstrate a reduction in Th2 cells, which produce the cytokines that are often responsible for autoimmunity and allergy.

-We have developed CPI-818 by targeting the cysteine amino acid residue at position 442 in the ITK protein.
-We believe covalent targeting of ITK has the potential to provide a selective and prolonged duration of activity without the need for high systemic exposures and thereby improve the therapeutic window.
+We have developed soquelitinib by covalently targeting the cysteine amino acid residue at position 442 in the ITK protein.
+We believe this irreversible targeting of ITK has the potential to provide a potent, selective and prolonged duration of activity without the need for high systemic exposures and thereby improve the therapeutic window.
 This approach was previously used by our cofounders to generate ibrutinib.
-We believe that the potential selectivity of CPI-818 could mimic the immune effects seen in ITK knockout mice and skew the immune response toward a more favorable anti-tumor immune response as well as reducing the activity of Th2 cells.
+We believe that the potential selectivity of soquelitinib could mimic the immune effects seen in ITK knockout mice and skew the immune response toward a more favorable anti-tumor immune response as well as reducing the activity of Th2 cells.
 The blockade of Th2 differentiation has the potential to suppress inflammatory reactions involved in various autoimmune and allergic diseases.
-CPI-818 was designed to have the necessary selectivity to specifically block ITK function without altering other closely related enzymes involved in T cell differentiation.
-We believe such selectivity is required for achieving Th1 skewing and Th2 blockade, as demonstrated by ITK genetic knockout studies in mice.
-ITK also plays a role in the proliferation of some T cell lymphomas and we believe its inhibition could lead to growth arrest and/or tumor cell cytotoxicity.
-In our preclinical studies of CPI-818, objective tumor responses were observed in dogs with spontaneous T cell lymphomas.
-Other in vitro studies with normal human peripheral blood T cells showed that the observed effects of CPI-818 on T cell function were concentration dependent.
-At high concentrations (10 micromolar) T cell proliferation was inhibited.
-At lower concentrations between 0.01 and 10 micromolar, Th1 skewing was observed.
-These data suggest that the dose of CPI-818 may be important in achieving the desired effects on T cell function.
+Soquelitinib was designed to have the necessary selectivity to specifically block ITK function without altering other closely related enzymes involved in T cell differentiation.
+We believe such selectivity is required for achieving Th1 skewing and Th2 blockade, as established by ITK genetic knockout studies in mice.
+ITK also plays a role in the proliferation of some T cell lymphomas and we believe tumor responses were observed in dogs with spontaneous T cell lymphomas.

-CPI-818 is orally bioavailable and has achieved cellular occupancy of the target in vivo in various animal models.
-Pre-clinical studies have demonstrated that CPI-818 was well-tolerated in vivo and resulted in inhibition of T cell activation.
-In March of 2019, we initiated a Phase 1/1b study of single agent CPI-818 in patients with advanced refractory T cell lymphomas.
+Soquelitinib is orally bioavailable and has achieved cellular occupancy of the target in vivo in various animal models.
+Pre-clinical studies have demonstrated that soquelitinib was well-tolerated in vivo and resulted in inhibition of T cell activation and differentiation.